ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 }
 ```

 This simulation could run on different machines, and is sufficiently deterministic.
-Note that this wouldn’t work for a lockstep implementation, since float imprecision could cause the exact value to drift differently over time on different machines, leading to the simulation diverging.
+Note that this wouldn’t work for a lockstep implementation, since float imprecision might cause the exact value to drift differently over time on different machines, leading to the simulation diverging.
 We don’t have this problem, because we have a host as the final arbiter.
 The network will be synced regularly, and the host will apply its value of position to a client simulation, if they become out of sync, and re-simulate the ticks since the desync.

-Let’s say, for arguments sake, that Vector3.left had been overridden to have a length of 2 on the client.
+Let’s say, for arguments sake, that `Vector3.left` had been overridden to have a length of 2 on the client.
 What would happen to the simulation?
 For the first few ticks, the position would increase at double the velocity.
 Starting at tick 0 with an X value of 0, for each tick the value would go 2, 4, 6, etc.

 At tick 3, with a value of 6, it might get a sync back from the server, and it’ll perform a rollback of the client prediction, insert the server value of position, and then re-run the simulation.
 So at tick 1, the server would overwrite the 2 it had on the client to a 1, and then re-run the next simulation ticks.
 Since the local Vector3.left still is at odds with the server value, the local simulation would keep diverging in the prediction, but now at least at tick 1, it would have the correct value, and it would simulate 3, 5, 7, etc. as the next values.
 The next server sync might apply the value of 4 to tick 4, that used to have the value of 7, and then re-run the simulation up to the current tick.
 There will always be a tick where all the values match the server values, but all ticks after that are client predicted, and will eventually be re-simulated.
-This means that if you put a Debug.Log into FixedUpdateNetwork, printing the current Runner.Tick, you will see it print the same tick value multiple times on the client.
+This means that if you put a `Debug.Log` into `FixedUpdateNetwork`, printing the current Runner.Tick, you will see it print the same tick value multiple times on the client.

 A client mis-prediction is no big deal, since a prediction is going to be wrong at some point no matter what, so the system is made to handle them.
 What is more of a problem is a non-deterministic simulation.
 This could be relying on non-simulation state.
 Take this example:

 ```c#